ustwo/android-boilerplate/README.md

 ## Updating gitignore
 The gitignore file is generated using [GitIgnore.io](https://gitignore.io) and using [Android and Intellij](https://www.gitignore.io/api/android,intellij) for the selected technologies.
 This allows for easy updating when tools are updated or otherwise when required.

+Note that gitignore is not setup to ignore common OS files like `Thumbs.db` or  `.DS_Store`.
+For this we recommend creating a global gitignore file that will apply to all of your projects.
+This [guide](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore) explains how.
+[GitIgnore.io](https://gitignore.io) provides content for a variety of OS to copy and paste in.

 ## Contact
 [open.source@ustwo.com](mailto:open.source@ustwo.com)